 My artwork takes a critical view of darkness and hope.
 Having engaged in a touchy topic, I had to be sensitive to the truth.
 The Holocaust had many deaths and survivors.
 The lighter part of my image represents hope.
 There is a light at the end of every tunnel.
 Through all the horrific times, many pushed through to survive.
 The majority of my image is dark in color representing tragedy.
 I used a simple yet effective selection of material to develop my image.
 The lighter portion of the image was created by a cornered shadow.
 The main object used in the image was a lamp, giving the image a dramatic effect.

 1st Place Junior Visual Arts

 Irena Sendler was a Polish nurse and social worker during World War II who saved over two thousand children.
 She placed each child’s name in a jar as she helped them, symbolized here by the rolled-up papers and pictures of the children.
 The dried flowers symbolize and show respect for each life touched.
 My art project reflects this courageous woman.
 I have placed a picture of Irena in the middle of the jar as she is the main figure and the hero.
 There is a light shining on her because she was the light for so many during this dark period in our history.

 Northview Middle School

 I chose to do a computer graphic illustration depicting Irene Sendler.
 This woman repeatedly put her life in danger to save Jewish children.

 A Splatter of Courage

-This is the star of the many, many Jews that were shoved into camps and tortured till they day they died.
+This is the star of the many, many Jews that were shoved into camps and tortured till the day they died.
 But this star was also the star that the courageous saviors risked and sometimes lost their lives to help.
 Courage to me means the ability to want to do something no matter the obstacle.
-To me this artwork is very sad and gloomy just how the Holocaust was but the bright splatters of colors represent the courageous people that helped to stop the horrendous torturing of innocent people.
+To me, this artwork is very sad and gloomy just how the Holocaust was; but, the bright splatters of colors represent the courageous people that helped to stop the horrendous torturing of innocent people.